ayushh-exe/Heart_disease_Prediction/README.md

 - [Visualization](#visualization)

 ## Getting the Dataset
-The dataset used in this project is sourced from [provide dataset source].
+The dataset used in this project is sourced from internet.
 It contains relevant features such as age, cholesterol levels, blood pressure, and other health indicators.

 ## Data Preprocessing
 - **Handling Missing Values:** Identifies and addresses missing or null values in the dataset.